rubenhortas/rubenhortas.github.io/_posts/2022-10-28-dont-add-hostkey-to-ssh_known_hosts.md

 Altough **using the known_hosts file is the right way to ensure the identity of the remote host and secure our connection**, there are some situations where we may prefer not to add the host to the kwnown_hosts file.
 We may prefer not to add it for **privacy reasons** or, for example, if we regularly play [cybersecurity capture the flag games (or ctfs)](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) (even if using a virtual machine) we will end with a lot of useless entries on our known_hosts file.

-We can avoid add the public key of the new host to the known_hosts file for a single session using "-o "UserKnownHostsFile=/dev/null""
+We can avoid add the public key of the new host to the known_hosts file for a single session using: -o "UserKnownHostsFile=/dev/null"

 ```shell
 ssh user@newhost -o "UserKnownHostsFile=/dev/null"